 Later, the Foreman has gathered a large group as they set up a barrier while the massive swarm of bug-like aliens approach their colony.
 Also, Diane and Meyra have taken shelter alongside the rest of the women & children.

 From there, the aliens proceed to toss the opposing construction vehicles aside.
-Not also do they easily manage to slaughter several of the opposing workers through regular brute force, but their acidic spit is also able to make some destructive progress.
+Not only do they easily manage to slaughter several of the opposing workers through regular brute force, but their acidic spit is also able to make some destructive progress.
 While the Foreman does manage to take out one of the aliens, the overwhelming numbers forces his fellow allies to retreat.

 Meanwhile, Strange is awoken by the commotion as he gets outside to witness the one-sided onslaught being carried out by the aliens.
 As if that wasn’t bad enough, he then notices one of the hostile creatures attempting to break into the bar in order to attack Diane, Meyra and the rest of the women & children.
 As such, he returns to his living quarters in order to acquire his gear.